“How does this silver, green canyon wonderland exist?!”

 I will point out, however, that distance needn’t be an issue for such a splendid site.
 There were people from all over the world travelling or traveling (depending where a person is from, the word is spelled differently) to Watkins Glen when we were there!

 Do Visit Watkins Glen State Park!

 So what do YOU think?
 Have you ever been to Watkins Glen?
 If so, how was your visit?
 If you haven’t been there yet, does this seem like a place you might want to check out?
 Do share!

 Enjoy this article?
 Trip planning?
-To save you time, I did the search already, so just click here for hotel deals near Watkins Glen, and here for beautiful Finger Lakes vacation rentals.
+To save you time, I did the search already, so just click these easy affiliate links for hotel deals near Watkins Glen, and beautiful Finger Lakes vacation rentals.
 A small commission goes to support this site at no extra cost to you, so thanks in advance, and happy travels!* So far, this article has been read by ... fans.
 Share it around! *